Assessment of Marital Conflict in the Family Role Structure Test

 3/5

-Self-Concept Defense (SD)
+Self-Concept Defense (SCD)

 Measures how much marital conflict is linked to protecting personal boundaries and self-esteem in the relationship.